SurveyGo to the survey

 Universities are the most popular employers for postdocs.
 People who want to continue working in research often decide in favour of a job at a university.

 The postdoctoral phase at a university (or even a non-university research institute) usually serves the purpose of further academic qualification.
-During this period, junior researchers hope to meet the requirements for a professorship or a position in (academic) top management.
+During this period, early career researchers hope to meet the requirements for a professorship or a position in (academic) top management.
 That is why positions for research associates are usually temporary.

 © DAAD/Volker Lannert